Construction Truck Driver

 Due the first week of class:

-• CDL permit fee of $15.00 is payable directly to DMV. *You can obtain your CDL-A Permit prior to class.
-NOTE: Must have one of the documents as required by the State of Alaska DMV to obtain a CDL Permit. http://doa.alaska.gov/dmv/akol/cdl/commercial-learner-permit.htm
+CDL permit (CLP) fee of $15.00 is payable directly to DMV. *You can obtain your CLP-IA Permit prior to class.
+NOTE: You must have one of the documents as required by State of Alaska DMV when you go to obtain your CDL Permit. http://doa.alaska.gov/dmv/akol/cdl/commercial-learner-permit.htm

-• HazMat Fingerprint & Background Check (HME) of $86.50 is payable directly to TSA. *You can obtain your background check prior to the start of class.
+TWIC Fingerprint & Background Check of $125.25 is payable directly to TSA.
+Obtaining your TWIC includes your HazMat Endorsement (HME) background check when presented to DMV at the time of license issuance*You can obtain your background check prior to start of class.
 Pre-enroll to make an appointment at www.universalenroll.dhs.gov

-The training for the apprenticeship program is at no cost, that is our investment in you and is approximately $30,000 for your first year in the program.
+The training for the additional Teamster industry specific courses and credentials for the apprenticeship program is at no cost, that is our investment in you and is approximately $20,000 for your first year in the program.

 Keep in mind there will be additional costs for appropriate work gear which can be an investment as well.
-We provide an outline of recommended gear, boots, and even suggested personal items to be prepared to go to the job site for the first time.
+We provide an outline of recommended gear to be prepared to go to the job site for the first time.

 Training: